Introducing Radar Cloud: Multi-Cluster Kubernetes Visibility for Teams

 - No SSO.
 Access is a kubeconfig file passed around however your team passes around kubeconfig files.

 Every one of those gaps is a thing we kept hearing from OSS users.
-Radar closes them without changing the OSS architecture or pulling features behind a paywall.
+Radar Cloud closes them without changing the OSS architecture or pulling features behind a paywall.

 Last month one of our early-access teams hit a cascading DNS failure that took out two services across their prod-eu cluster.
 Three engineers ended up debugging together across a two-hour window.

-Fleet view
+Fleet views

-One dashboard across every connected cluster.
-Health, workload counts, recent warnings, Helm releases, node capacity, grouped by environment or label or region.
-Drill into any cluster and you're inside the same resource/topology/timeline/Helm views you already know from OSS.
+Drill into any cluster and you're inside the same resource, topology, timeline, Helm, GitOps, and audit views you already know from OSS.

 Shareable deep links